wolldog/role-call/README.md

 The ADD options will allow you to add either a new department, role or employee by asking the relevant questions.

+The UPDATE option enables you to update the employee's role by presenting you with a list of all employees from which to select the one that should be updated.
+You are presented with a list of roles to choose from.

 After each action is complete you can choose to continue or quit the application.

 ### Role-Call Demo